I hate being the guy who's injured a lot - Draper

 "Even if I had to play three sets underarm.
 I don't care I just wanted to play.
 But there's no point in making this worse.

-"I've obviously got to think about the grass [season] round the corner, and hope it settles down before that.
+"I've obviously got to think about the grass [season] round the corner, and hope it settles down before that."

-"But I don't want to retire from a match at the French Open."

 Draper's physical troubles come at a time when British tennis is missing its most successful young player - Emma Raducanu - through injury as the 20-year-old has struggled with a series of niggles that have hampered her progress since her stunning US Open victory in 2021.

-She is sidelined for the coming months after wrist and ankle surgeries that she hopes will solve the issues that have led to a similar series of mid-match retirements that have dogged Draper.
+She is sidelined for the coming months after wrist and ankle surgeries, having had a similar series of mid-match retirements which have dogged Draper.

 Left-hander Draper was beaten 6-4 in the opening set against Etcheverry, needing physio treatment on his serving shoulder and it was no surprise when he retired shortly afterwards.